shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/where-is-my-cache.md

 Linux:
 `~/.shotgun/bundle_cache`

-{% include info title="Note" content="You can override these locations with the `shotgun_BUNDLE_CACHE_PATH` environment variable, so specific implementations may vary." %}
+{% include info title="Note" content="You can override these locations with the `SHOTGUN_BUNDLE_CACHE_PATH` environment variable, so specific implementations may vary." %}

 **Centralized Configurations**